 Since the introduction of pension freedoms, savers have much more flexibility and control around what they do with their pension pots, including transferring their money between different types of schemes.
-Between 2014, when the pension freedom changes were first announced, and today, volumes of transfers into SIPPs have almost doubled, while values have risen 121%.
 This article looks at whether a SIPP to SIPP transfer could be a good option for you, and outlines some of the benefits and risks to consider.
 If you are thinking of transferring a different type of pension, read our comprehensive guide here.

 Can my SIPP be transferred to another pension provider?

 Yes, you can transfer your SIPP to a SIPP run by another pension provider.
 In fact, you have a range of pension transfer options: usually you’ll be able to transfer a pension into any other UK-registered scheme or qualifying recognised overseas pension scheme (QROPS).

 You can authorise a SIPP transfer yourself, you don’t need to do it via a financial adviser.
 Usually you will need to fill in forms with your current and future pension providers, and request a formal pension transfer value from your existing provider or scheme administrator.